As a graduate student you will approach and calculate financial aid differently than you did as an undergraduate student in with three key ways:

-You will pursue merit-based assistantships, scholarships, and fellowships — the primary source of graduate aid — through your respective academic department, which makes selections based on your Graduate Record Exam (GRE) score and other criteria.
+Department Based: You will pursue merit-based assistantships, scholarships, and fellowships — the primary source of graduate aid — through your respective academic department, which makes selections based on your Graduate Record Exam (GRE) score and other criteria.

-You may also pursue federal student aid by completing the Free Application for Federal Student Aid.
+Federal Aid: You may also pursue federal student aid by completing the Free Application for Federal Student Aid.
 These awards will be administered by the Office of Financial Assistance, and coordinated with any department-level awards.

-In most cases, as graduate and professional degree students you will be considered as an independent student and will not be required to supply parent income information on the FAFSA.
+Independent Status (FAFSA): In most cases, as graduate and professional degree students you will be considered as an independent student and will not be required to supply parent income information on the FAFSA.

-Graduate students should file their Free Application for Federal Student Aid (FAFSA) as accurate income and tax information is available.
+Graduate students should file their Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
+The Catholic University of America's Federal Title IV School Code is 001437.

 Candidacy/Dissertation Guidance

 Graduate/Doctoral students enrolled as any of the criteria listed under the university’s policy website http://policies.cua.edu/academicgrad/enrollgradfull2.cfm which establishes them as an academically full-time student may be eligible for federal aid and may have federal loans remain in an in-school status.
-Graduate/Doctoral students that hold teaching/research assistant positions that are considered full-time must take Assistantship contracts to Enrollment Services located in Father O'Connell Hall to have the enrollment status updated in Cardinal Station.
+Graduate/Doctoral students who hold teaching/research assistant positions that are considered full-time must take Assistantship contracts to Enrollment Services located in Father O'Connell Hall to have the enrollment status updated in Cardinal Station.
 Although Graduate/Doctoral students are academically considered full-time, the estimated cost of attendance for students registered in candidacy is budgeted based on the student’s actual charges.

 Enrollment Assumptions